zsk612/tp/docs/DeveloperGuide.md

     1. `ProfileAdd` returns a successful result to `ProfileSession`.
 1. Prompting result to user.
     1. `ProfileSession` calls `CommandResult.getFeedbackMessage()` to get the execution feedback message.
-    1. `ProfileSession` calls `Ui.showToUser()` to show result to the user.
+    1. `ProfileSession` calls `CommonUi.showToUser()` to show result to the user.

-All descriptions, warnings and responses will be handled by `Ui` to ensure consistence across the app.
+All descriptions, warnings and responses will be handled by `CommonUi` to ensure consistence across the app.

 The sequence diagram below summarizes how creating a new profile works: